-The UPWP contains a brief description of each specific task, anticipated products, responsible agencies, sources, and amounts of funding.
+The UPWP contains a brief description of each specific task, anticipated products, responsible agencies, sources, timeline/schedule and amounts of funding.
 Also, herein included are tables summarizing amounts and sources of funds by task and how funds are to be spent.
 Any significant deviation from the work outlined in the UPWP requires a new public involvement review period, Citizens Advisory Committee review, Technical Coordinating Committee review, and the formal approval of the Metropolitan Planning Organization.

-In developing the UPWP, the MPO is required to consider the SAFETEA-LU (Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users) Planning Factors, retained in MAP-21(Moving Ahead for Progress in the 21st Century) as the Scope of the Planning Process.
+In developing the UPWP, the MPO is required to consider the FAST (Fixing America's Surface Transportation) Act as the Scope of the Planning Process.
 The MPOs must consider projects and strategies that will:

-- (1) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - (2) Increase the safety of the transportation system for motorized and non-motorized users;
+- (1) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - (2) Increase the safety of the transportation system for motorized and non-motorized users; - (3) Increase the security of the transportation system for motorized and non-motorized users;

-- (3) Increase the security of the transportation system for motorized and non-motorized users; - (4) Increase the accessibility and mobility options available to people and for freight; - (5) Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns; - (6) Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - (7) Promote efficient system management and operation; and - (8) Emphasize the preservation of the existing transportation system.
+- (4) Increase the accessibility and mobility options available to people and for freight; - (5) Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns; - (6) Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - (7) Promote efficient system management and operation; and - (8) Emphasize the preservation of the existing transportation system. - (9) Improve the resiliency and reliability of the transportation system, and reduce (or mitigate) the storm water impacts on surface transportation - (10) Enhance travel and tourism

-The UPWP was prepared based on the eight factors of the Scope of the Planning Process.
-The Scope factors are addressed by each UPWP task and are listed on each at the end of each task's pages in this document.
+The UPWP was prepared based on the 10 factors of the Scope of the Planning Process.